E-Davies/team-profile-generator/README.md

 ## Tests

-Tests can be run using Jest by typing the following command:
+Tests can be run using Jest by typing the following in the command-line:

 ```
     npm test